ProMIS Neurosciences Announces Private Placement Financing

-TORONTO, Ontario and CAMBRIDGE, Massachusetts, July 22, 2025 (GLOBE NEWSWIRE) -- ProMIS Neurosciences, Inc. (Nasdaq: PMN), a clinical-stage biotechnology company committed to discovery and development of therapeutic antibodies targeting toxic misfolded proteins in neurodegenerative diseases, such as Alzhiemer’s disease (AD), amyotrophic lateral sclerosis (ALS) and Parkinson’s disease (PD), today announced that it has entered into a purchase agreement (the “Purchase Agreement”) with an existing institutional and accredited investor to issue and sell an aggregate of approximately $2.4 million of warrants (the “Warrants”).
+TORONTO, Ontario and CAMBRIDGE, Massachusetts, July 28, 2025 (GLOBE NEWSWIRE) -- ProMIS Neurosciences, Inc. (Nasdaq: PMN), a clinical-stage biotechnology company committed to discovery and development of therapeutic antibodies targeting toxic misfolded proteins in neurodegenerative diseases, such as Alzhiemer’s disease (AD), amyotrophic lateral sclerosis (ALS) and Parkinson’s disease (PD), today announced that it has entered into a purchase agreement (the “Purchase Agreement”) with existing institutional and accredited investors to issue and sell an aggregate of approximately $3.0 million of warrants (the “Warrants”).
 The Warrants were sold at a price of $0.1875 per share through a private investment in public equity (“PIPE”) financing.

 The Warrants have an exercise price of $1.25 per Warrant Share, are immediately exercisable and will expire five years from the date of initial issuance.

-The PIPE financing included participation from an existing healthcare focused institutional investor.
+The PIPE financing included participation from existing institutional investors, including Ally Bridge Group.

 Proceeds from the PIPE financing are expected to be used to advance the clinical development of PMN310, ProMIS’ lead therapeutic candidate, as well as for working capital and other general corporate expenses.